rockettheme/docs/Docs/magento/start/menu.md

 ---
 title: How to Use the Admin Panel Menu
-description: The menu located at the top of the Magento Admin Panel gives you quick access to virtually every area administrative component of your site.
+description: The menu located at the top of the Magento Admin Panel gives you quick access to virtually every administrative component of your site.
 tags: [Menu, Tutorial, Admin Panel]
 breadcrumb: /magento:Magento/!start:Start/